maxiio/Endless-Rush/README.md

 [<img alt='Play it online' align="left" src='GitHub/badges/play-online-badge.png' width="180px" style="padding:15px"/><br /><br />](https://simmer.io/@Krecker/snake-rush "Play it online")

 ## Gameplay :video_game:
-You can control the player on PC using the A + D buttons and acceleration on the android.

-You must score as many points as possible.

 ![Game Preview](GitHub/gifs/gameplay.gif)

+### How to control
+PC: Use the A + D buttons.

+Android: Rotate your smartphone.

+### Goal

+Score as many points as possible.

 ## Getting Started :traffic_light:
 This project requires Unity3D (2019.4.24f1+) to build and run.
 Clone this repository and open the root folder in Unity.